ramy-meng/prompt-eval/README.md

 # Prompt Eval System

 A prompt evaluation system built with the Anthropic API that uses Claude as an automated judge (LLM-as-judge pattern) to score and compare prompt performance across multiple test cases.
-Also includes a minimal RAG (Retrieval-Augmented Generation) demo showing how to give Claude context to answer domain-specific questions.
+Also includes a minimal RAG (Retrieval-Augmented Generation) demo showing how to give Claude context to answer domain-specific questions, and a Chain-of-Thought (CoT) version of the judge that shows step-by-step reasoning before scoring.

 ## What It Does